Rockhurst University: Athletics

 Rockhurst University is home to the Hawks, the university's athletic program.
 After a generation in the NAIA, Rockhurst University joined NCAA Division II in 1999, as a founder of the Heartland Conference.
 In 2005 it moved to the Great Lakes Valley Conference.
 In July 2009 the Mid-America Intercollegiate Athletics Association (MIAA) rejected a proposal for Rockhurst to join the conference to compete with geographically closer teams.
 The MIAA said at that moment it currently did not want to expand beyond 12 teams.

 Rockhurst has 15 varsity athletic teams, including men's and women's basketball, cross country, soccer, golf, lacrosse and tennis, men's baseball, women's softball, and women's volleyball.
 The school also offers two club sports: tennis and the Spirit Squad, composed of the Dance Team and the coed cheerleading squad.
 It is a popular joke around campus that the Rockhurst University football team has remained undefeated since 1949 (the year that the team was dissolved).

-The university will add seven NCAA sports in the coming years.
-First, in the 2023–24 school year, swimming & diving, plus indoor and outdoor track & field, will be added for both sexes.
-All of these sports are already sponsored by the GLVC.
-Then, in 2024–25, men's volleyball will be added.
-That team will be a de facto NCAA Division I program; the NCAA holds a combined championship for Divisions I and II, and scholarship limits are identical between the two divisions.
-In addition to the new varsity sports, competitive cheerleading and dance teams will be added in 2023–24.

-The Rockhurst men's soccer team competed in the NAIA from 1973 to 1997, Rockhurst played in 17 national tournaments, advanced to the Final Four 10 times, and finished national runner-up four times in 1973, 1976, 1979, and 1997.
-Since joining the NCAA in 1998, the soccer team has played in 19 national tournaments, advancing to the Final Four 3 times (2013, 2015, and 2016).

-In 2013, Rockhurst University added three varsity athletic teams: men's and women's lacrosse and women's cross country.

-There is also an intramurals program on campus, with many students participating in a 30-event program throughout the school year.